 It’s because they’ve heavily worked their trapezius, a large, stingray-shaped muscle.
-The trapezius starts right below the skull, runs down the neck and across the shoulders and then continues down the spine in a “V” shape.
+The trapezius starts right below the skull, runs down the neck and across the shoulders, and then continues down the spine in a “V” shape.

 Dr. Matthew Gammons is a primary care sports medicine physician at Vermont Orthopedic Clinic and second vice president of the American Society for Sports Medicine.
-Mark Kovacs, CTPS, MTPS is a performance physiologist, sport and exercise science researcher, and executive director of the International Tennis Performance Association.
+Mark Kovacs, CTPS, MTPS is a performance physiologist, sports and exercise science researcher, and executive director of the International Tennis Performance Association.
 Here are four exercises they recommend to keep your trapezius strong.

-“Unless you’re a bodybuilder trying to get a large trapezius, we need exercises to help the trapezius do its job well, stabilizing the shoulder and upper back,” Gammons says.
+“Unless you’re a bodybuilder trying to get a large trapezius, you need exercises to help the trapezius do its job well, stabilizing the shoulder and upper back,” Gammons says.
 The shoulder blade squeeze is an easy way to do that.

 - Stand with good posture.

 - Slowly release the shoulder blades back to their relaxed positions.

-- Stand up straight with good posture.
+- Stand up with good posture.

 - Hold for a count of two.